kobolcs/qcs/elixir-api-tests/README.md

 Modern Elixir suite for validating API data with property-based and pattern-matching tests, async-safe.

+Use this project when reliability is paramount and outages directly impact revenue.
 ---
 ### When to Use Elixir for Testing